-From this long list, a shortlist of five delivery options to be considered at Outline Business Case stage has been agreed:
+From this long list, a shortlist of three delivery options to be considered at Outline Business Case stage has been agreed:

-- 1. Do Minimum (which cannot deliver the service model, and is for comparison only) - 2.
-All services immediately co-located in a single facility on the QEUH campus - 3.
-Split services across more than one location on the QEUH site - 4.
-Relocation of selected hub services into the QEUH with redevelopment and redesign of retained services - 5.
-INS Campus approach a staged approach to transformation and redesign on or immediately adjacent to the existing INS campus
+- 1. Do Minimum (which cannot deliver the service model and is for comparison only). - 2.
+All services immediately co-located in a single facility on the QEUH campus. - 3.
+Services delivered over multiple locations and facilities on the QEUH campus.